 Damaged cassettes can jam inside the drive or cause other problems.
-See page 151 for information on cassette care and protection.
+See page 156 for information on cassette care and protection.

-Operating the Optional CD Changer
+Operating the Optional CD Player/Changer

-A Compact Disc changer is available from your dealer.
+A trunk-mounted Compact Disc changer is available through your dealer.
 It holds up to six discs, providing several hours of continuous entertainment.
-You operate the CD changer with the same controls used for the radio and cassette player.
+You operate the CD changer with the same controls used for the radio.